A scalable control design for grid-forming inverters in microgrids: Preliminaries and models

+where $f_j$ \il{is locally Lipschitz and $g_j$ is continuous}.
+The inverter model and line model in this paper are linear, however bus dynamics of some loads or various inverter controllers may be nonlinear and hence we present the bus dynamics in the general form of~\eqref{eq:ss}.

-\begin{defn}[Passivity] \jd{A system as in \eqref{eq:ss} is said to be locally passive about some equilibrium point $(w_j^*, x_j^*)$ if there exist open neighbourhoods $W_j$ of $w_j^*$ and $X_j$ of $x_j^*$ and a continuously differentiable, positive semi-definite function $\jw{\mathcal{V}}_j(x_j)$ such that, for all $w_j \in W_j$ and all $x_j \in X_j$:}
+\begin{defn}[Passivity, \cite[Def 6.3]{khalil1991}. ] \jd{A system as in~\eqref{eq:ss} is said to be locally passive about some equilibrium point $(w_j^*, x_j^*)$ if there exist open neighbourhoods $W_j$ of $w_j^*$ and $X_j$ of $x_j^*$ and a continuously differentiable, positive semi-definite function $\jw{\mathcal{V}}_j(x_j)$ such that, for all $w_j \in W_j$ and all $x_j \in X_j$:}

-\jdw{\il{If the property holds with the right hand side of \eqref{eq:assu3} replaced by $(w_j-w_j^*)^T(z_j - z_j^*) - (x_j - x_j^*)^T\phi_j(x_j - x_j^*)$, where $\phi_j$ is a positive definite function, then the system is said to be locally strictly passive about $(w_j^*, x_j^*)$.
-If instead the right hand side of \eqref{eq:assu3} \ic{is} replaced by $(w_j-w_j^*)^T(z_j - z_j^*) - (z_j - z_j^*)^T\phi_j(z_j - z_j^*)$, then the system is said to be locally output strictly passive about $(w_j^*, x_j^*)$.}} \end{defn} \begin{rmk} \jdw{It should be noted that if the system \eqref{eq:ss} is linear then if the passivity property holds locally about an equilibrium point, it also holds globally, i.e., for any other equilibrium point and for any deviation from an equilibrium point.
-Therefore for linear systems which satisfy Definition \ref{passdefn}, we will refer to them as being "passive" \il{(or "strictly passive")} without making reference to a particular equilibrium point.} \end{rmk}
+\jdw{\il{If the property holds with the right hand side of~\eqref{eq:assu3} replaced by $(w_j-w_j^*)^T(z_j - z_j^*) - (x_j - x_j^*)^T\phi_j(x_j - x_j^*)$, where $\phi_j$ is a positive definite function, then the system is said to be locally strictly passive about $(w_j^*, x_j^*)$.
+If instead the right hand side of~\eqref{eq:assu3} \ic{is} replaced by $(w_j-w_j^*)^T(z_j - z_j^*) - (z_j - z_j^*)^T\phi_j(z_j - z_j^*)$, then the system is said to be locally output-strictly passive about $(w_j^*, x_j^*)$.}} \jwr{We say that an output-strictly passive \li{system has output-strict passivity} index \kkl{$\rho_j>0$ }if \li{condition \eqref{eq:assu3} is replaced by}: } \end{defn} \begin{rmk} \jdw{It should be noted that if the system~\eqref{eq:ss} is linear then if the passivity property holds locally about an equilibrium point, it also holds globally, i.e., for any other equilibrium point and for any deviation from an equilibrium point.
+Therefore for linear systems which satisfy Definition~\ref{passdefn}, we will refer to them as being "passive" \il{(or "strictly passive")} without making reference to a particular equilibrium point.} \end{rmk}